Factobotics/FlexHex-Rose-AP/README.md

 Information about how to install the FlexHex ROSE-AP can be found at the corresponding section of the [Installation & Administration Guide](docs/installationguide.md).

-## Usage
+## Quickstart and usage guide

 How to use the component

-Information about how to use the FlexHex ROSE-AP can be found in the [User & Programmers Manual](docs/usermanual.md).
+Information about how to use the FlexHex ROSE-AP can be found in the [Getting Started guide](docs/getting-started.md).

 ## API